Understanding the Georgian Business Visa Landscape

 For Company Registration Purposes:

-- Letter of intent describing business activities in Georgia
+- Letter of intent describing business activities and timeline in Georgia

 For Investment Activities:

-- Property purchase agreements (if real estate investment)
+- Property purchase agreements (if real estate investment, note: minimum USD 150,000 for residence permit eligibility as of March 2026)

 - Legal counsel engagement letters